 Although the pyramid town is the best known of the works of Senwosret III there are many other buildings too.
 There was of course the actual pyramid which soon collapsed and is today a low hill, marooned in the middle of the town Lahun.
 But he also decided to build a tomb for himself at the traditional site at Abydos, though never used as a tomb.
 This too was accompanied by a builders’ town, only partly excavated, though clearly very similar to Petrie’s town at Kahun.

-But his biggest building project of all was the chain of forts he established in the deep South, in Nubia, between the first and second cataract.
+But the biggest building project surviving was the chain of forts established in the deep South, in Nubia, between the first and second cataract.
 Nubia was a perpetual source of interest to the pharaohs for this was where gold and other metals could be mined – Egypt itself was conspicuously barren as far as metals were concerned.
 But the Nubian kings at this time were growing stronger and had a kingdom based at Kerma, near the third cataract.
 A number of forts had been established in the early part of the Middle Kingdom mostly on flat ground offering the possibilities of agriculture and trading, but a second phase of building took place around the time of the Senwosrets with smaller, more defensive forts.
 Nubia became a quasi province combining trade and war.
 And the buildings discovered in these forts were all fitted in on a grid basis.

 The last great pharaoh of the Middle Kingdom was Amenemhat III (1871-1786 BC) who had a long and successful reign of forty-five years.
 He built not one, but two pyramids.
 He began by building a pyramid just to the north of Lisht at Dahshur, near the Bent pyramid of Sneferu eight hundred years earlier.
 But the foundations were not very sound and the pyramid soon showed signs of collapse.
 (When one sees how many pyramids of the Middle Kingdom collapsed, one realises how clever the builder of the great pyramid was to choose a site at Giza where there was a really firm base, and then spent so much time and effort getting the baseline absolutely level: that is why the Great Pyramid has survived.)